Beykyu/Code-and-Learning-Collection/Algorithms-DataStructures/Algorithms/Sorting/Readme.md

 - **Merge Sort**: Use when stable sorting is needed and extra space is available
 - **Quick Sort**: Best general-purpose sorting algorithm, efficient in practice
 - **Counting Sort**: Use for integer sorting with a known range
+- **Radix Sort**: Use for integer sorting when integers have fixed number of digits